spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 ## RGB LED

-Deactivate the sysled function (the LED is no longer used by the system e.g. for battery charging state):
+The RB LED is used as system LED and shows the system state.
+If you want to use the RGB LED you have to deactivate the sysled function (the LED is no longer used by the system e.g. for battery charging state):
 ```
 $01 -sysled  \ deactivate sysled